BasedHardware/OpenGlass/README.md

    yarn start
    ```

    Note: This is an Expo project.
-For now, open the localhost link to access the web version.
+For now, open the localhost link (this will appear after completing step 5) to access the web version.

 ## License